EtherCS/SyncShard/README.md

 ./build/sync -shardport "20057" -shardip "127.0.0.1"
 ```

+After testing finishes, you can get the log files of each node in: ./tmplog/app-$TEST-TIME

 ### 2. Multiple machines test (different IPs)
 **Very simple!
-Just replace "127.0.0.1" with the machine IPs.
+Just replace "127.0.0.1" with the machine IPs, and run the script on different machines respectively.
 For example, assume two machines have #IP1 and #IP2**
-- run consensus nodes
+- run consensus nodes on two machines respectively
 ```
 ./scripts/run_test.sh -n 2 -m 2 -p 10057 -i "127.0.0.1" -s "20057,21057" -x "#IP1,#IP2" -k 100
 ```